Browns’ Nick Chubb, Chargers’ Austin Ekeler top injury list

 Houston Texans tight end Jordan Akins was knocked out of a game against Minnesota with a concussion.
 Vikings safety Harrison Smith was ejected for a leaping helmet-to-helmet hit on the play.

-The Washington Redskins saw safety Greg Stroman injured his right leg on an ill-advised punt return.
+The Washington Redskins saw safety Greg Stroman injure his right leg on an ill-advised punt return.
 He left the game.

 The Carolina Panthers lost cornerback Eli Apple to a hamstring injury in their win over the Arizona Cardinals.